chlee114hk/rps/README.md

 This smart contract implements a secure single-player Rock-Paper-Scissors game in Solidity, ready to be deployed on the EVM Compatible Blockchains.

 Here is the game flow:
-1. Player enters the amount of bet (minimun 0.01 ETH) and a password.
+1. Player enters the amount of bet in ether (minimun 1 finney = 0.001 ether) and a password.
 2. Player picks a move (Rock, Paper or Scissors) by clicking on the corresponding button.
-The hash of concatenated string of move and password will be send in the transaction and stored.
+The hash of concatenated string of move and password will be sent in the transaction and stored.
 3. A random number is generated using Chainlink VRF (Verifiable Random Function) as the host's move and stored.
-4. Player knows host's move now and he need to reveal what move he have played and finish the game before Reveal Phase timeout (Within 2 minutes after the host committed its move).
-To do so, he need to send concatenated string of their move and password in plain text.
+4. Player knows host's move once it is committed and he need to reveal what move he have played and finish the game before Reveal Phase timeout (Within 2 minutes after the host committed its move).
+To do so, he need to send concatenated string of his move and password in plain text.
 The contract verifies that the hash of the received input matches the one stored.
-The player not able to reveal their move before Reveal Phase timeout will be automatically treated as **Lost** to prevent the game getting stuck by a player knowing he is lost in the game.
+The player failed to reveal their move before Reveal Phase timeout will be automatically treated as **Lost** to prevent the game getting stuck by a player knowing he is lost in the game and not revealing his move.
 5. Double of bet will be paid to player if he won.
 Bet will be returned to player if the game is draw.
 6. The game resets and can be played again by new players.